tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 they are introduced.
 Modeling this using linear facts would require that every rule that has such a fact in the left-hand-side, also has an exact copy of this fact in the right-hand side.
-While there is no fundamental problem with this modeling in theory, it is inconvenient for the user and it also might lead Tamarin to explore rule instantiations that are irrelevant for tracing such facts in practice.
-Such irrelevant exploration complexify the prover's task and may even lead to non-termination.
+While there is no fundamental problem with this modeling in theory, it is inconvenient for the user and it also might lead Tamarin to explore rule instantiations that are irrelevant for tracing such facts in practice, which may even lead to non-termination.

 For the above two reasons, we now introduce 'persistent facts', which are never removed from the state.
 We denote these facts by prefixing